Púlpito 141 A

 · To encourage gay and lesbian tourism to Puerto Vallarta and other parts of Mexico by increasing distribution into Mexico City, Guadalajara, Monterrey, major Mexican airports and LGBT travel agents and community centers throughout Canada and the U.S.

-· To promote diversity and understanding by establishing partnerships with other businesses and organizations who desire to work with the LGBT community.
+· To promote diversity and understanding by establishing partnerships with other businesses and organizations who desire to work with the gay community.

-· To strive for equality in advertising by allowing advertisers to self-identify as gay, straight-friendly or gay-friendly and not deny anyone the opportunity to market their products or services to the LGBT community.
+· To strive for equality in advertising by allowing advertisers to self-identify as gay, straight-friendly or gay-friendly and not deny anyone the opportunity to market their products or services to the LGBTQ community.

 · To provide readers with interesting articles, interviews and colorful features in a compact and friendly bilingual magazine format.

-· To support the LGBT community in Puerto Vallarta and Mexico through media sponsorships and by sharing a percentage of revenue with local worthwhile non-profit organizations.
+· To support the LGBTQ community in Puerto Vallarta and Mexico through media sponsorships and by sharing a percentage of revenue with local worthwhile non-profit organizations.